NoelSabia/Shortautomation/README.md

 4. youtube_english=<value in form of a str> -> this key-pair value is for uploads to the english channel
 5. website=<value in form of a str> -> this key-pair value gives the website to scrape.
 You can have as many website key-value pairs as you like

+> [!IMPORTANT]
-The only problem is that if you don't use the default websites you either have to write your own python code to scrape or use the default scraper.
+> The only problem is that if you don't use the default websites you have to write your own python code to scrape.
-With that knowledge, the default scraper might be useless or deliver very poorly!

-> [!NOTE]
-> A 10-min-mail will also work here 😉

 ## What Channels are integrated
 - Technews (deutsch)